Yiping106283/incpir/README.md

 ## Setup
-Run `sudo bash install.sh` to install all the dependencies (openssl, protobuf, python3, matplotlib).
+Run `sudo bash install.sh` in root to install all the dependencies (openssl, protobuf, python3, matplotlib).
+The `install.sh` is only for the purpose of artifact evaluation.
+Don't run it on your local machine.

 ## Running experiments